gengwg/k8s/README.md

 ## Notes

+every command needs a namespace and context to work.
+Defaults are used if not provided.

 ### Requests and limits

 When you specify the resource `request` for Containers in a Pod, the scheduler uses this information to decide which node to place the Pod on.
 When you specify a resource `limit` for a Container, the kubelet enforces those limits so that the running container is not allowed to use more of that resource than the limit you set.
 The kubelet also reserves at least the request amount of that system resource specifically for that container to use.